uzian/bootsy/README.md

 [![Gem Version](https://badge.fury.io/rb/bootsy.svg)](http://badge.fury.io/rb/bootsy)
 [![Build Status](https://secure.travis-ci.org/volmer/bootsy.svg?branch=master)](http://travis-ci.org/volmer/bootsy)

 ### Disclaimer: this is a fork of the original [bootsy](https://github.com/volmer/bootsy) project which is no longer maintained.

-Since I could not find a suitabel alternative to replace bootsy in my own application, I have been maintaining this fork.
+Bootsy users who could not find a suitable alternative to replace bootsy in their own application, can try this fork, which in which bootsy has been kept on "life support" for the very same reason: no viable alternative.
+Latest rails version this fork has been used with is Rails 6.1.1

 The *Bootsy* is a WYSIWYG editor for Rails based on [wysihtml](https://github.com/Voog/wysihtml).
 Originally image uploads were using CarrierWave.
 This fork uses ActiveStorage instead